 Step 11: Turn off the heat and mix in freshly chopped coriander leaves.

-Serve the piping hot raw mango dal with steamed rice and any side dish of your choice.
+Serve the piping hot mango dal with steamed rice and any side dish of your choice such as aloo palak, vankaya vepudu or kandagadda fry.

-Hint: You can use an instant pot to cook lentils instead of a traditional pressure cooker.
+Hint: You can use an Instant Pot to cook dal instead of a traditional pressure cooker.

 Substitutions and Variations

-If you don't have toor dal on hand, you can use moong dal or red lentils.
-It takes less time to cook than toor dal.
+Lentils: If you don’t have toor dal on hand, you can substitute it with moong dal or red lentils that cook quicker than toor dal.

-Use ghee instead of oil for a rich flavour.
+Ghee: Use ghee instead of oil for a rich flavour.
+Just remember that the dish will no longer be vegan.

 See this instant pot version of this recipe on my website!